Aleksandr Kokorin: Personal life

-He was born as Aleksandr Kartashov and changed his surname lately, in honour of his mother Maria Kokorina following her divorce from his biological father.
+He was born as Aleksandr Kartashov and changed his surname later, in honour of his mother Maria Kokorina following her divorce from his biological father.

 On 7 October 2018, Kokorin and Krasnodar midfielder Pavel Mamayev assaulted a Russian government official in a restaurant.
 The football players struck the official with a chair and used racial slurs.
 Kokorin and Mamayev were caught on camera hitting the official in a cafe in Moscow, according to Gazeta.
 It quotes a Russian lawyer saying that a conviction such as this would carry a maximum sentence of five years.
 Hours before that incident, Mamayev, Kokorin and other young people were involved in an altercation with the driver of a Channel One show presenter; he received brain damage, nose fracture and face contusions after numerous punches.
 Kokorin was apprehended for two months.
 Kokorin remained in prison until his trial which began on 9 April 2019.
 On 8 May 2019, he was sentenced to one year and six months in penal colony.
 Considering the time he spent in pre-trial detention, the latest possible date for his release from custody was considered to be 14 December 2019.
 He was paroled on 17 September 2019.